New Brunswick Stripers and Atlantic Salmon #213

 STRIPED BASS FISHING

-You can Striped bass fish from April 15 to October 31.
-But prime time is tee spawning run that starts in mid- May through June in general.
-At that time of year it is estimated that 300,000 striped bass invade the tidal waters of the Miramichi River, which is believed to be the major spawning area for Stripers.
+You can catch striped bass fish from April 15 to October 31.
+But prime time is the spawning run that starts in mid- May through June in general.
+At that time of year it is estimated that 300,000 striped bass invade the tidal waters of the Miramichi River, a major spawning area for stripers.
 Catches of 50 to 100 fish in a day are not unusual, but let’s be conservative and call it 20 or more.
-You are allowed to keep three stripers, which can be a lot of poundage of some delicious fish!
-WE WOULD LOVE TO EXPLORE THIS FISHERY AND TRY FLY RODDING AS WELL AS USING CONVENTIONAL TACKLE!
+Daily limit is three stripers, which can be a lot of poundage of some delicious fish!
+There is a slot limit and that can change so check it!
+No treble hooks and no hooks with barbs either – pinch or file them off.
+There are so many stripers that they are almost a nuisance, devouring everything in their path, including salmon smolt.
+WE WOULD LOVE SOME ADVENTUROUS CLIENTS TO EXPLORE THIS FISHERY AND TRY FLY RODDING AS WELL AS USING CONVENTIONAL TACKLE!

 SALMON FISHING